rnosov/react-reveal/README.md

 Also, there are more complicated examples of [animated form errors](https://www.react-reveal.com/examples/advanced/form/) and a [todo app](https://www.react-reveal.com/examples/advanced/todo/).

+## Search Engine Visibility

+`react-reveal` is regularly checked against googlebot in the Google Search Console to make sure that googlebot can see the content in the revealed elements.

+## Full Documentation

+For a full documentation please visit [online docs](https://www.react-reveal.com/docs/).

 ## Installation

 In the command prompt run: